The “triangle” is so yesterday. Read up on our top do’s and don’ts of kitchen design before getting started on your remodel.

 Redesigning your kitchen?
 Here are a few things to keep in mind as you decide what your new space is going to look like.DON’T forgo a professional designer

 We’re sure that your cousin who just remodeled his kitchen has lots of advice for you.
 But unless he’s Nate Berkus, use a home improvement pro.
-“The biggest mistakes come from people who don’t know what they’re doing in one of the most expensive areas in your home,” says Joe Maykut, director of product management for Sears Home Improvement Products.
+“The biggest mistakes come from people who don’t know what they’re doing in one of the most expensive areas in your home,” says Dave Lincon, a kitchen and bath expert for Sears Home Services.

 DO bring your cabinets up to the ceiling